tryolabs/norfair-ros-dev/README.md

 # Full environment to run the Norfair ROS node

 This repo builds a dev environment for the development of the Norfair ROS package.

-It has 3 ROS packages: `darknet_ros`, `norfair_ros`, and `publisher`.
+To build the environment Docker and Docker Compose are required.

+We use the `ros:noetic` image.
+This image is built on `Ubuntu 20.04`.

 In the [`norfair-ros`](https://github.com/tryolabs/norfair-ros) repository you can find a piece of more detailed information about this package.

 # Basic information

+This environment has 3 ROS packages: `publisher`, `darknet_ros`, and `norfair_ros`.

 `publisher`: Iterate over a video and publishes each frame into the `camera/rgb/image_raw` topic, the `darknet_ros` node is subscribed to this topic.